Saving food waste while saving the planet and boosting your health

 Take potatoes, for instance.
 Spuds are the most widely grown vegetable crop in Canada, making up nearly a third of all farm sales last year.

-Solnul's shareholders were originally potato farmers who now own a starch plant—the largest in Canada.
-“They had the foresight to do microbiome research on the starch,” says Kennedy, and multiple clinical studies showed how this potato starch was a very effective prebiotic (helping to feed the healthy bacteria in your gut).
+Solnul's shareholders were originally potato farmers who now own Canada’s largest starch plant.
+“They had the foresight to do microbiome research on the starch,” says Kennedy, and multiple clinical studies showed how this potato starch was an effective prebiotic (helping to feed the healthy bacteria in your gut).

 Local apple farmers have been flocking to Mindful FÜD, seeing it as a unique opportunity to minimize waste and maximize value.
 “Farmers appreciate knowing that their surplus produce is being put to good use, and they take pride in contributing to a more sustainable food system,” says Stonehouse.